struckchure/Nexios/docs/docs/guides/nexio-response.md

 # Nexio Response

-`NexioResponse` is an object that represents the HTTP response sent from the server to the client in the Nexio framework.
+`NexiosResponse` is an object that represents the HTTP response sent from the server to the client in the Nexio framework.
 It allows for setting headers, cookies, status codes, and other response attributes.

 ## Core Methods